subair99/aegis-ai/README.md

 **MIT License.**

-*Built for the 2026 AI Builders Hackathon.*
+*Built for the AI Builders Hackathon 2026.*

 ---